ivettevaldez/JSProjects/README.md

-# JSProjects
+# JavaScript Projects
 All related to JavaScript (frameworks, libraries, etc.) projects.
+It contains stuff like: React.